 Glencore committed to reopening the CSA Mine in February 1999 with underground and processing operations commencing in July 1999 following the purchase of the leases and site facilities.
 Prior to opening, concessions were obtained from the NSW Government, including the excision of three areas of concern from the lease: the North Tailings Storage Facility (NTSF); the subsidence hole and adjacent old spoil material; and a major coarse rejects stockpile (Big Mt Brown).
-As of June 2023, Metals Acquisition Corp (MAC) are the owners of CSA.
+As of June 2023, MAC Copper Limited (MAC) are the owners of CSA.

-The total area of the CML5 Mining Lease is 2,474 ha, with approximately 350 ha of this allowed for disturbance with the CSA Mine surface operations.
+CSA Mine currently operates under the Consolidated Mining Lease No. 5 (CML 5 'CSA Mine') which is due for renewal on the 24th of June 2028.
+Two Mining Purpose Leases sit adjacent to CML 5 (MPL 1094 and MPL 1093).
+The total area of the CML 5 authority is 2,474 ha, with approximately 350 ha of this allowed for disturbance with the CSA Mine surface operations.
 Of the 350 ha of allowable site disturbance, 138 ha of disturbed land is excised from the lease, leaving approximately 212 ha of land that will require rehabilitation by the CSA Mine prior to mine closure if all the 212-ha remaining that is allowed for disturbance is exhausted at mine closure.
 Currently our total disturbance footprint is around 173 ha.